Adobe Analytics can now automatically surface insights for you

 “That’s way outside the norm for what we typically see,” Bates said.
 “It’s a use case we could never have imagined.”

 Adobe’s no stranger to automated monitoring and analytics solutions.
-Late 2015 saw the launch of Analysis Workspace, a cloud dashboard with automated systems (like anomaly detection) that help to detect “statistically significant” movements within data.
-(Adobe claims its contribution analysis tool, which can analyze up to 500,000 unique values, completes workloads in seconds that would typically take a data scientist weeks.)
-Moreover, in 2016, it launched intelligent alerts within Adobe Analytics, which gave users the ability to manually define triggers.
+Late 2015 saw the launch of Analysis Workspace, a cloud dashboard with automated systems (like anomaly detection) that help detect “statistically significant” movements within data.
+(Adobe claims its contribution analysis tool, which can analyze up to 500,000 unique values, completes in seconds workloads that would typically take a data scientist weeks.)
+Moreover, in 2016 it launched intelligent alerts within Adobe Analytics, which gave users the ability to manually define triggers.

 But Bates said that unlike its previous products, virtual analyst is almost entirely hands-off from a configuration standpoint.

 “Alerts are a wonderful way to bring things to individuals’ attention, but they fall short of intelligently focusing on answers to questions users should be asking,” Bates said.
 “We think virtual analyst resolves one of the key challenges that exist with AI agents: They’re only as smart as the questions you ask them.
-A major global brand in the early testing program told us the outputs were comparable to adding over one hundred data scientists to their team.”
+A major global brand in the early testing program told us the outputs were comparable to adding over 100 data scientists to their team.”

 Virtual analyst follows on the heels of upgrades to Campaign, Adobe’s email management software, which added an AI-powered tool that predicts the best time to send a marketing email to a person.
 In February, Adobe imbued its content and asset management solution Experience Manager with AI smarts, including smart cropping, smart tags that predict and automatically add metadata, and PDF form extraction.